tap-ir/tap-ir.github.io/README.md

 ### Displaying file content

-To display the content of a file on the console you can use the command `xcat`.
+To display the content of a file on the console you can use the command `xcat` :

 ```bash
 xcat /root/dump.dd/partition_2/ntfs/root/Users/desktop.ini
 ````

-You can also pipe the content of file to an other command for example to display the content of the file as hexadecimal.
+You can also pipe the content of a file to an other command.
+For example to display the content of the file as hexadecimal :

 ```bash
 xcat /root/cfreds_2015.dd/partition_2/ntfs/root/pagefile.sys | xxd | less